brislazaro/VW-prueba/docs/navigation-for-drawers.md

 },
 ```

-As soon as the child component is rendered, the Drawer will open.
+As soon as the user navigates to a child route (ex: `'/detail/5'`), the component is rendered and the Drawer will open.

 Also, to ensure a smooth user experience, the drawer is closed with a small delay before redirecting to the home route.
 This delay allows for the drawer's closing animation to complete.